 By Research Desk | Apr 4, 2018

 Income tax is an instrument used by the government to achieve its social and economic objectives.
-Simply put, tax is duty or tariff that income earning individuals pay to the Government in exchange of certain benefits such as law and order, healthcare, education and a lot more.
+Simply put, tax is a duty or tariff that earning individuals pay to the Government in exchange of certain benefits such as law and order, healthcare, education, infrastructure, and a lot more.
 With proper planning, your tax liability can be reduced and optimised effectively, leaving you with a greater share of your income in your hands than being paid out as tax.
 In this article, we will explain some terms used frequently in the context of income tax.

-Previous Year: Income earned in the twelve months contained in the period from 1st April to 31st March (Financial Year) is taken into account when calculating income tax.
-Under the Income Tax Act this period is called the previous year.
+Previous year: Income earned in the 12 months contained in the period from 1st April to 31st March (Financial Year) is taken into account when calculating income tax.
+Under the Income Tax Act, this period is called the previous year.

-Assessment Year: It is the twelve-month period 1st April to 31st March immediately following the previous year.
-In the assessment year a person files his return for the income earned in the previous year.
-For example for Financial Year: 2017-18 the Assessment Year is 2018-19.
-You are required to pay tax if your income in a particular year is above the minimum threshold in the category of taxpayer that you fall in.
-There is however, certain other criterion that decides whether you need to pay income tax, depending on your residential status in India.
+Assessment Year: It is the 12-month period, 1st April to 31st March, immediately following the previous year.
+In the assessment year, a person files his return for the income earned in the previous year.
+For example, for Financial Year 2018-19 the Assessment Year is 2019-20.
+You are required to pay tax if your income in a particular year is above the minimum threshold in the income tax slab you fall in.
+There is howe, er, certain other criteria that decides whether you need to pay income tax, depending on your residential status in India.

 - Resident Indian